playcanvas/developer.playcanvas.com/content/user-manual/glossary.md

 Here is an overview of some of the terms we use to describe the PlayCanvas Engine and Tools.

 <h2 id="app_context">ApplicationContext</h2>
-The `pc.fw.ApplicationContext` class is where all the useful engine stuff that your application needs to run is stored.
+The `pc.ApplicationContext` class is where all the useful engine stuff that your application needs to run is stored.
 It stores: the scene graph hierarchy, the Component Systems and the keyboard and mouse handlers.
 The ApplicationContext is made available to all user scripts by being passed into the initial callback from `pc.script.create`.

 <h2 id="asset">Asset</h2>